 So what are these new tools?

-We’ve only got the deets on two of them so far:
+We’ve only got the deets on three of them so far:

 - The Rotary Blade for fabrics